The 4 Best Ways To Receive Payments On Facebook Marketplace

 Crosslist Crossposting App Review: Everything You Need To Know

-Frequently asked questions about the best ways to receive money on Facebook Marketplace.
+Frequently asked questions about the best ways to accept money on Facebook Marketplace

 How do I avoid Facebook Marketplace fees?

-That way, the buyer pays you precisely the item’s listing price.
+That way, your buyer is paying precisely the item’s listing price.

-And you can receive your payments through online transfers like Zelle, Venmo, PayPal, etc.
+And you can receive your payments in cash or through online transfers like Zelle, Venmo, PayPal, etc.

 Please be careful when meeting a buyer locally.